Kellytheengineer/webpage_react_nextjs/plan.md

 To do:

 - add fields for contact information
   -As a user who has incorrectly submitted the form I should see an error under each field that has failed validation.
-The error should be specific to the field ("Not a valid phone number", "No bookings outside of England, Wales or Scotland").
+  -The error should be specific to the field ("Not a valid phone number", "No bookings outside of England, Wales or Scotland").

+all state data into array
+loop through array with array.foreach if true, change value in array to true any arrays true, send specific dispatch message